eevvaayou/eevvaayou.github.io/_posts/2022-05-24-page_cover.md

 - Stakeholder satisfaction ratings, especially from students.

-- Changes in instructors' expertise and resource availability.
+- Changes in instructors'expertise and resource availability.

 - Course applicability and instructional effectiveness.